Mohamed Atta: 9/11 attacks and death

 The hijacking began fifteen minutes into the flight at approximately 8:14 a.m., when beverage service would be starting.
-As this was happening, the pilots stopped responding to air traffic control and the aircraft began deviating from its assigned route.
-The pilots of United Airlines Flight 175 picked up on a suspicious transmission while leaving the runway around the same time Flight 11 was being hijacked, reportedly hearing the words, “Everyone, stay in your seats.”
+As this was happening, the pilots stopped responding to air traffic control and the aircraft began deviating from its assigned route; the plane's transponder was switched off several minutes later at 8:21 a.m.
+The pilots of United Airlines Flight 175 picked up on a suspicious transmission while leaving the runway around the same time Flight 11 was being hijacked, reportedly hearing the words, "Everyone, stay in your seats."
 Investigators later determined that this communication was made from the cockpit of Flight 11.
 This transmission was never heard by ATC, but the context suggests Atta was the one speaking.
-By 8:18 am, flight attendants Betty Ong and Madeline Amy Sweeney began making phone calls to American Airlines to report what was happening.
-Ong provided information about lack of communication with the cockpit, lack of access to the cockpit, and passenger injuries.
-The plane's transponder was switched off at 8:21 a.m.
+On the phone with American Airlines after the hijackers had assumed control of the plane, flight attendant Betty Ong reported that the cockpit was unresponsive and inaccessible.

 At 8:24:38 a.m., a voice believed to be Atta's was heard by air traffic controllers, saying: "We have some planes.
 Just stay quiet and you will be OK.
 We are returning to the airport."
-Evidently, he tried to deliver a message instructing the passengers and crew to stay put over the cabin's PA system, but pressed the wrong switch and thereby tipped off ATC that the flight had been hijacked.
-He spoke again seconds after that first transmission, still unaware that people on the ground were listening in: "Nobody move, everything will be OK.
+Evidently, he tried to deliver a message over the cabin's PA system instructing the passengers and crew to stay put, but pressed the wrong switch and thereby tipped off ATC that the flight had been hijacked.
+Seconds later he transmitted another message: "Nobody move, everything will be OK.
 If you try to make any moves you'll endanger yourself and the airplane.
 Just stay quiet."
 About a minute later, he turned the plane southbound, on a course pointed in the direction of New York City.
-Atta was not heard from again for nine minutes until 8:33:59, when he made yet another unsuccessful attempt to communicate with the hostages: "Nobody move, please.
+Atta was not heard from again for nine minutes until 8:33:59 when he transmitted, "Nobody move, please.
 We are going back to the airport.
 Don't try to make any stupid moves."
 This was the last transmission from Flight 11.